runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 - `verify: boolean = true`: Whether to verify the `.env` file content at runtime

+  The verification step are:

+  1. Parse the `.env` file content into `import.meta.env` (This is achieved by `vite`)
+  2. Use keys of `import.meta.env` to verify the runtime environment variables
+  3. If any key is missing, throw an error
+  4. If any key is redundant, throw an error (This is to prevent accidentally exposing sensitive information)

 - `debug: boolean = false`: Whether to dump debug logs, logs will be dumped to <package-root>/vite-plugin-dotenv-debug.log

 ## 🤝 Contributing